-It’s pretty easy to make your own granola healthy at home.
+It’s pretty easy to make your own homemade granola healthy at home.
 This recipe begins with filling a large bowl with oats, nuts, seeds, and in the case of this recipe, spices.
 Here is a list of the ingredients I used for the dry mix of this protein granola:

 - rolled oats